Return of Service (ROS) Questions and Answers

-A majority of ROS contracts are between two parties: the Saskatchewan Minister of Health and yourself as the physician.
+A majority of ROS agreements are between two parties: the Saskatchewan Minister of Health and yourself as the physician.
 One exception is the Saskatchewan International Physician Practice Assessment (SIPPA) ROS agreement which is a tripartite agreement between the Saskatchewan Health Authority (SHA), Minister of Health, and yourself.

-saskdocs (a part of the Saskatchewan Health Authority (SHA)) administers ROS contracts on behalf of the Ministry of Health as well as the Saskatchewan Medical Association (SMA). saskdocs is your point of contact for questions and updates regarding your ROS, regardless of which ROS you may hold.
+saskdocs (a part of the Saskatchewan Health Authority (SHA)) administers ROS agreements on behalf of the Ministry of Health as well as the Saskatchewan Medical Association (SMA). saskdocs is your point of contact for questions and updates regarding your ROS, regardless of which ROS you may hold.

 Please email firstname.lastname@example.org to address your questions or to provide your practice updates, as they may affect your ROS.

-Which ROS contracts are administered by saskdocs?
+Which ROS agreements are administered by saskdocs?

 Return of service agreements for postgraduate medical training:

 Successful CaRMS applicants matching through the IMG/Competitive stream to a residency position in family medicine (first and second iteration) or another specialty (first iteration) in Saskatchewan may have a ROS agreement attached to their training seat.
 The ROS is one year per each year of funded training (i.e. a two-year family medicine residency has a two-year ROS).
 More information is available here.

 The Saskatchewan Ministry of Health may fund or partially fund out-of-province training seats in programs that are not offered or only partially offered in Saskatchewan (i.e. urology, dermatology, ENT).
 Applicants may apply for these training seats via CaRMS.
 The ROS is one year for each year of training funded by Saskatchewan.